-The wrong neckline can make you look ten pounds heavier and shorter.
-A woman with a large bust appears to have uni-boob when she wears a crew neck top.
-When I wear any neckline that covers my collarbones, my face looks much more round, and I look shorter and more substantial than I am.
+The wrong neckline can make you look heavier and shorter.
+A large bust appears even larger when a crew neck top is worn.
+Any neckline covering my collarbones makes my face look much rounder, shorter, and more substantial than I am.
 A V-neckline or a low scoop that falls about four inches below my collarbone is best for my inverted triangle shaped body and slightly puffy rounded face shape.

 Even when I wear a scarf, I try to mimic a more flattering neckline.
 If you have broad shoulders, an ample bust, and a roundish face, a crew neck garment is a poor choice.
-Covering the collarbones makes the neck appear to be shorter and creates an almost horizontal line a few inches below the chin, making the bodice look more substantial than it is.
+Covering the collarbones makes the neck appear shorter and creates an almost horizontal line a few inches below the chin.

-My tank top in the photos above is by Chico’s here.
-The cotton cardigan was from Cali & York a few years ago, similar here.
-The jeans are by Liverpool Jeans Company here.
-The shoes are by Nine West here.
-The orange bag is by Dooney & Bourke here.
+My tank top in the photos above is by Chico’s.
+The cotton cardigan was from Cali & York a few years ago.
+The jeans are by Liverpool Jeans Company.
+The shoes are by Nine West.
+The orange bag is old by Dooney & Bourke.

 The video below shows examples of how to make a crew or round neckline look better on someone with my shape.
 The long sleeve Croft & Barrow tee is about four years old.
 I bought it at Kohl’s.